k8ssandra/k8ssandra-terraform/gcp/env/README.md

 ```

 ## vpc example module
-Usage: The following module call will create google compute network(VPC) and Gooogle Compute Subnet resources.
+Usage: The following module call will create google compute network(VPC) and Google Compute Subnet resources.
 Resources will be configured using the following input variables on this module.

 ```
 # Module used for creating a google compute network.